crownstone/website/04-about-us.md

 {% include snippets/two-cols-text-img-begin background='blue'%}

-**In the future the market of indoor positioning will be larger than that of outdoor positioning (GPS)**
+**In the future, the market for indoor positioning will be larger than that for outdoor positioning (GPS)**

 <p>&nbsp;</p>